 Few laboratory tests are valuable in the diagnostic spectrum, as markers like CA-125 (cancer antigen), CCR1/mRNA and MCP1 (certain transcription factors modulated in endometriosis) all have very low specificity and sensitivity thus far.
 Imaging tests (MRI, ultrasound, CT scan) may be more specific and helpful (particularly in the surgical planning stage), but it is very difficult if not impossible to confirm or exclude a diagnosis of endometriosis based on symptoms and tests alone.
 Certainly, though some prefer ‘medical diagnosis’ through use of hormonal treatments, this is far from accurate as well.
 True confirmation can only be obtained through surgical biopsy.
 Therefore, suspected extrapelvic disease should never be dismissed out of hand.

-Extrapelvic endometriosis certainly does exist, with just a few references to such noted above; indeed, these diagnoses are becoming even more prevalent.
-This increased recognition may be in part due to the practitioner’s own improved understanding of the disease, and/or to the patient’s active role in her own care: speaking up and making herself heard about new or different symptoms she is experiencing and insisting on proper, authoritative treatment.
+Extrapelvic endometriosis absolutely does exist, with just a few references to such noted above; indeed, these diagnoses are becoming even more prevalent.
+This increased recognition may be in part due to the practitioner’s own improved understanding of the disease, and/or to the patient’s active role in their own care: speaking up and being heard about new or different symptoms they are experiencing and insisting on proper, authoritative treatment.
 To that end, one consideration for some patients who may present with specific symptoms is sciatic endometriosis.

 ADAM has a rendering of sciatic pain in their graphic linked here: